Circulation and Borrowing

 Library Instruction & Tours

 Librarians are available to provide library instruction tailored to the specific needs of any class.
 A Bibliographic Instruction area located on the main floor of the library has multiple workstations and a projection system for hands-on exploration of networked databases in a classroom setting.
 Individual Library tours can be arranged by calling the Reference Desk at 333-6245.
-To submit an electronic request for an instruction workshop, click here.
+Request a research workshop by clicking here.

 Group & Individual Study Rooms